voucherifyio/voucherify-openapi/docs/webhook-introductions/events-redemption-rollback-succeeded.md

-The `EVENTS.REDEMPTION.ROLLBACK.SUCCEEDED` webhook means a redemption was successfully reversed.
+The `EVENTS.REDEMPTION.ROLLBACK.SUCCEEDED` event indicates a redemption was successfully reversed.
 This occurs when a previously redeemed voucher code or promotional tier has been rolled back or undone.